pavolloffay/kubecon-eu-2026-opentelemetry-observability-on-budget/app/README.md

 # Sample Application

-This is the source code of the sample application used in the tutorial step [Deploy the application](../03-app-instrumentation.md).
+This is the source code of the sample application used in the tutorial.

 ## Usage